When this guide makes sense

 It forwards traffic to your home over VPN, lets some VPS provider know you’re a miner, gives you a static IP, and makes life much easier if your home connection does not have a static IP, which almost no one does.

-It also means you do not have to hand Braiins your literal home IP unless you want to.
+It also means you do not have to rely on a home IP that might change and break the bid later.

 1. Install BIP-110 on StartOS